- Academic Accomplishment

 2. Accumulate 10 points by attending or volunteering at HKN events.
 Most events had a 1:1 point to hour ratio.
 2 out of 10 points must be fulfilled through the mentorship program.
 Details about the mentorship program will be sent out after the information sessions.
 You will need to get your hours of participation verified by at least 4 different HKN officers.
 Fill out the form at https://hkn.ucsd.edu/log-points at the end of the event to get your points.

-5. One of following requirements (depending on the student’s major) must be fulfilled if you are an UNDERGRAD:
+6. One of the following requirements (depending on the student’s major) must be fulfilled if you are an UNDERGRAD:

 - Electrical Engineering